HupsyDaisy/VibeCatch/README.md

 rfbrowser init
 ```

-Secrets are hold in .env file and add there:
+Secrets for login and api key are hold in .env file and add there:

 ```
 USER=<YOUR_USERNAME>